healthy-chicken-saladeers/rag_detective/README.md

 - Applies modern styling to the web application, utilizing Google's Roboto font and various CSS animations.
 - Ensures a cohesive and appealing visual experience, with designated styles for different UI components.

-For a comprehensive guide on setting up and interacting with the frontend application, see [frontend.md](./docs/frontend.md).
+For a comprehensive guide on setting up and interacting with the frontend application, see [frontend.md.](./docs/frontend.md)

 ## *NEW* Financial Sentiment BERT Custom Model Container

-This repository provides the setup for deploying a BERT model, fine-tuned for financial sentiment, using FastAPI, Docker, and Google Vertex AI.
+This section provides the setup for deploying a BERT model, fine-tuned for financial sentiment, using FastAPI, Docker, and Google Vertex AI.

 ## Key Components